 Organic waste will be collected in an airtight 5-gallon bucket that you keep in your home, and you will launch a fermentation process called Bokashi using supplies provided to you!

-Bokashi is a Japanese form of composting that involves keeping the food scraps in a sealed bucket, and sprinkling a special kind of bran over the food as you fill up the bucket.
+Bokashi is a Japanese form of composting that involves keeping the food scraps in a sealed bucket, and sprinkling a special kind of bran (see image) over your food scraps as they fill up the bucket.